 Politically exposed person (PEP) in BFSI vs PEPs in DNFBPs and other corporates

 Screening for PEPs in the financial sector is usually performed at the beginning of the account opening through standard due diligence and PEP KYC processes and must be repeated at regular intervals as part of ongoing due diligence.
 Taking a cue from this practice, DNFBPs where threat of money laundering looms as well as other corporates where misappropriation and misuse of assets and resources, embezzlement of funds and other frauds can happen must adopt their own robust PEP screening practices.
 It is important to deploy techniques of verification that take in consideration the fact that a corrupt PEP might hide his/her identity, history or influence using complex corporate mediums through layering and integration and hence become difficult to assess at the time of employment.
 Even after a PEP is identified and clears initial authentication, there’s a need to keep an eye on them through continuous monitoring as a common adage warns “Once a PEP, always a PEP”.

 AuthBridge’s politically exposed person (PEP) screening solution

-With the list of PEPs around the world growing every day - individuals moving into new roles, becoming part of new families - it becomes crucial to be aware of these changes.
-Taking help of an expert who knows nitty gritties of compliance and have the best resources available to identify PEPs becomes the need of the hour.
+With the list of PEPs around the world growing every day – individuals moving into new roles, and becoming part of new families – it becomes crucial to be aware of these changes.
+Taking the help of an expert who knows the nitty gritty of compliance and has the best resources available to identify PEPs becomes the need of the hour.